ThomasObungu/panner/README.md

 # panner
-Simple port scanning tool made with Python 3
+Simple port scanning tool made with Python 3.
+Utilizing threading, raw sockets and regex.
+Uses timeit to measure the speed of scanning.
+Times may vary depending on how powerful your computers CPU is.
 #
 https://github.com/Tawitg/panner/assets/108408219/55977210-fe8c-43f3-af2c-b66a6f242848
 #